 Sedona is a town in Arizona surrounded by beautiful red rocks.
 Sedona offers a perfect destination for a relaxing weekend getaway from the city.
 Spend time hiking, walking around the shops in the downtown, and dining with a view.
-Use this itinerary to plan a perfect weekend getaway in Sedona.
+After living in Sedona, I put together this Sedona weekend itinerary with the best things to do in Sedona.

 How to Get to Sedona

-TIP: Try to avoid driving back to Phoenix late Sunday night as there is often bad traffic from Sedona back to Phoenix at this time as many people are returning from their weekend trips in northern Arizona.
+TIP: Avoid driving back to Phoenix late Sunday night as there is often bad traffic from Sedona back to Phoenix at this time as many people are returning from their weekend trips in northern Arizona.

 Where to Stay in Sedona

-Sedona has many Airbnbs, resorts, and hotels.
-If you are looking to spend more time at a hotel enjoying the spa and pool then I recommend a resort like the Enchantment Resort.
-If you don’t intend to spend too much time at your accommodation and prefer to explore, Airbnb would be a great alternative with many suite, private rooms, and entire home options throughout Sedona.
+Sedona has a range of airbnbs, resorts, and hotels ranging from budget to luxury.
+If you are looking to spend more time at the hotel enjoying the spa and pool then I recommend a resort like the Enchantment Resort.
+If you prefer to spend more time exploring, Airbnb would be a great alternative with many unique options throughout Sedona.

 Best Time To Visit Sedona

-- Daypack: Don’t forget to bring a comfortable backpack to carry all essentials for your hikes.
-This Gregory daypack is one of my favorite hiking bags.
+- Daypack: Don’t forget to bring a comfortable backpack to carry everything you need for your Sedona weekend hiking adventure.
+This REI Bag is perfect for day hikes.

 - Reusable Water Bottle: Bring this water bottle that can keep your water cold for 12 hours.

 - Sunscreen: The sun can be really strong in Sedona and most of the hikes don’t have much shade.
 Don’t forget to bring sunscreen with you and re-apply!